ManDeJan/spotisorter/readme.md

 into each other without big changes in key/tempo/mood.
 If this is of use to you let me know :-)

-- Jan
+Jan

 ## Requirements
-this program uses the spotipy & python_tsp libraries `pip install spotipy python_tsp`
+This program uses the spotipy & python_tsp libraries

+`pip install spotipy python_tsp`